drkrillo/docs/creator/sdk7/interactivity/external-links.md

 You can add links from your scene out to other content, either to other scenes or to external websites.

-### Use the Scene Editor
+### Use the Scene Editor in Creator Hub

-The easiest way to add an external link or a teleport is to use the [Scene Editor](../scene-editor/get-started/about-editor.md).
+The easiest way to add an external link or a teleport is to use the Scene Editor.
 Use the **Teleport** [Smart Item](../scene-editor/interactivity/smart-items.md) to add teleport to another scene in Genesis City, or use any of the **Social Links** smart items to add links to external sites.

 ![](../../../.gitbook/assets/social-links.png)